Who is the EEC?

 John Brock

-John retired after 36 years of end-user and developer software support.
-Growing up in Edmonds, he enlisted in the US Coast Guard after High School.
-College followed where he completed a degree in Civil Engineering technology.
-John worked for an Edmonds based engineering, survey, and planning firm until making a career move to a software development company in 1988.
-John and his wife live in Woodway where he holds a position on the Town of Woodway city council.
-John is a regular volunteer in the Edmonds Marsh restoration effort.
+I retired after 36 years of end-user and developer software support.
+Growing up in Edmonds, I enlisted in the US Coast Guard after High School.
+College followed where I completed a degree in Civil Engineering technology.
+I worked for an Edmonds based engineering, survey, and planning firm until making a career move to a software development company in 1988.
+In 2014, my wife and I moved to Woodway where I hold a position on the Town of Woodway city council.
+I am a regular volunteer in the Edmonds Marsh restoration effort.

 Dianna Maish